microsoft/vscode-docs/docs/python/python-tutorial.md

 Try running the file in the debugger as described in the last section, without any breakpoints.
 The message "ModuleNotFoundError: No module named 'matplotlib'" indicates that matplotlib and numpy are not installed in the current interpreter's environment, which is expected (unless you're using an Anaconda installation).

 To install those packages, switch to the **Python Debug Console** that is already be open.
 (The Python Debug Console already has the selected interpreter's environment activated.
-You can also use **Python: Create Terminal** command from the command palette.)
-Enter `pip3 install matplotlib` (Mac/Linux) or `pip install matplotlib` (Windows) to install the matplotlib package (and its dependencies, such as numpy) into that environment.
+You can also use **Python: Create Terminal** command from the Command Palette.)
+Enter `pip3 install matplotlib` (macOS/Linux) or `pip install matplotlib` (Windows) to install the matplotlib package (and its dependencies, such as numpy) into that environment.

 > **Note**: On Linux, you may need to install **tkinter** by running `sudo apt-get install python3-tk`.
 Also note that if you don't want to install matplotlib and its dependencies globally then use a [virtual environment](https://docs.python.org/3/tutorial/venv.html).